 To check which graphics driver is in use at any time, open the Terminal and type

 lspci -nnk.
 The output will include a line under the VGA compatible controller that says either “Kernel driver in use: nouveau” or “nvidia”.

 For those willing to put in extra effort and experiment with unsupported drivers, there are possible workarounds.
-The issue is that the required Nvidia 340.108 driver is end of life, and according to Ubuntu Launchpad is no longer available on newer Linux kernels after 5.10.
-The thing is, Nvidia 340.108 is available on Ubuntu 20.04 LTS, and while elementary 6 is based on Ubuntu 20.04 LTS, elementary makes use of LTS Hardware Enablement (or HWE), which providers a newer kernel underneath Ubuntu LTS.
+But the issue is that the required Nvidia 340.108 driver is end of life, and according to Ubuntu Launchpad is no longer available on newer Linux kernels after 5.10.
+However, Nvidia 340.108 is available on Ubuntu 20.04 LTS.
+While elementary 6 is based on Ubuntu 20.04 LTS, elementary makes use of LTS Hardware Enablement (or HWE), which provides a newer kernel underneath Ubuntu LTS.
 The HWE means that elementary OS has a newer kernel and support for newer hardware, such as for the Framework laptop, but this means that the Nvidia 340 driver is not officially available on eOS 6.

 My recommendation at this point, is that for people who want to run Linux on this model of MBP, the best bet is probably to stick with the nouveau drivers with elementary.
 If graphical performance is important, then the other good option is to run Ubuntu 20.04 LTS on this machine.
 There are useful forums for getting this Nvidia 340 driver to work on the MBP 7,1 in Ubuntu 20.04 available here and here.
 And there is a most helpful comment on the elementary OS Stack Exchange that covers some alternative workarounds as well.

 Hopefully this guide was useful to revitalize a 2010 MacBook Pro with elementary OS 6.
 For a guide on installing software as a next step, see our guide here.